andrew/ultimate-awesome/README.md

 - [awesome-face-detection-and-recognition](https://github.com/coderonion/awesome-face-detection-and-recognition) - A collection of some awesome public face detection and recognition projects.
 - [awesome-hacking](https://github.com/cpscript/awesome-hacking) - A repo full of information about hacking.
 - [awesome-ARTificial](https://github.com/cruelpleasure/awesome-ARTificial) - ARTificial Intelligence / Machine Learning Tools for (Visual) Artist and Designer.
+- [awesome-devops-tools](https://github.com/curated-awesome-lists/awesome-devops-tools) - A curated compilation of top-notch DevOps tools tailored for developers and sysadmins.
 - [awesome-programming-movie](https://github.com/damaiyatri/awesome-programming-movie) - A collection of incredible programming films that can inspire you.
 - [fintech-awesome-libraries](https://github.com/Davelexic/fintech-awesome-libraries) - Compilation of libraries that have been helpful for data analysis.
 - [awesome-labview](https://github.com/egeerardyn/awesome-labview) - Awesome LabVIEW.